0273574/0273574/README.md

 I made this project just for fun, and there are some things I made by myself/

-Skills: HTML / CSS / C++ / PYTHON / REACTJS
+Skills: HTML / CSS / C++ / PYTHON / PHP

 - 🔭 I’m currently working on portfolio
 - 🌱 I’m currently learning ReactJS